Start planning your trip

 Access: 15 minute walk from Kamakura Station East Exit

-Genjiyama Park is a public mountain park that lies around the circumference of the Minamoto family grounds that was once located in Kamakura.
-Standing 93 m tall, it was on this hill that the Minamoto soldiers stood to planted their flag before setting off into battle, which earned it the nickname 'Hatatateyama' (Planted Flag Mountain).
+Genjiyama Park is a public mountain park that lies around the circumference of the Minamoto residence that was once located in Kamakura.
+Standing 93 m tall, it was on this hill that the Minamoto soldiers stood before setting off into battle, which earned it the nickname 'Hatatateyama' (Planted Flag Mountain).

 Address: Kanagawa, Kamakura, Ougigayatsu 1